 - Place the butter in the freezer until the butter is mostly solidified, but there may be some liquid butter.

-- Beat the butter until it is smooth.
+- Beat the butter and cream cheese until it is smooth.
 Add the powdered sugar a little at a time until fully combined.

 - Add in the cinnamon, salt, and vanilla, mix well.